analyticsbymallik/Starbucks-Beverage-Analysis-Dashboard/README.md

 ## Project Overview

-This project is an interactive **Starbucks Beverage & Nutrition Analysis Dashboard** developed using **Microsoft Power BI**.
+This project is an interactive **Starbucks Beverage Analysis Dashboard** developed using **Microsoft Power BI**.
 The dashboard analyzes Starbucks beverage data based on calories, sugar, caffeine, beverage categories, and product distribution.

 ## Key Analysis